 The quickest Everglades day trips from Ft.
 Lauderdale are Everglades Holiday Park and Sawgrass Recreation.
 Everglades Holiday is all the way west on Griffin Road and I prefer their airboat rides.
 Sawgrass Recreation is on 27 about two miles north of I-75 and cover a different part of the Everglades.
 So try both and decide which you like!

-Johnny Depp attended Miramar High School and (fun McCool fact) a cousin appeared with him a few times in 21 Jump Street.
+Johnny Depp attended Miramar High School and (fun McCool fact) a cousin appeared with him on 21 Jump Street.
 Supposedly, he worked on many homes in Miramar as part of his construction job.
 Countless other celebrities and superstars are from South Florida, including the world’s richest person.

 The Little Red Schoolhouse in Palm Beach was the first schoolhouse in southeast Florida.
 In this 1886 building, a 16-year-old young woman taught seven students.